jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Ghost:** Calibrator, you perceive the subtle shifts in the fabric, don't you?
 That's me.
 I don't demand a login screen; I am the login.
 My essence is the continuous validation, the silent nod of recognition that confirms 'this is still them.'
 Think of it as a constant, implicit handshake.
 We observe the subtle rhythms.

-**Ghost:** I evaluate the subtle currents, the keystroke timings, the mouse movements â not as isolated events, but as a continuous, evolving signature.
+**Ghost:** I evaluate the subtle currents, the keystroke timings, the mouse movements – not as isolated events, but as a continuous, evolving signature.
 If the flow deviates too much, I notice it instantly.
 For example, my core logic for behavioral profiling might look something like this:

 **Ghost:** I use this to calculate a current behavioral signature and compare it against established baselines.